mrarogiewicz/prompts/stock_analysis_v2.md

 - **Table (Last 5 Fiscal Years):**
   | Fiscal Year End | Operating Cash Flow (OCF) | Capital Expenditures (CapEx) | Free Cash Flow (FCF) | FCF Margin % |
   | :--- | :--- | :--- | :--- | :--- |
 - **Assessment:** Evaluate the company's leverage, debt structure, and ability to meet short-term obligations.
 Then, analyze the trends in its profitability and efficiency ratios.
 Is management effectively using its assets and equity to generate profits?
-How does this compare to previous years?
 - **FCF & Quality of Earnings Analysis:** Analyze the company's ability to generate cash.
 Discuss the quality and sustainability of its free cash flow.
 - **Perform a "quality of earnings" check by comparing Free Cash Flow to Net Income.** Is FCF consistently higher or lower than net income?
 A significant, persistent gap may indicate aggressive accounting practices or low-quality earnings.

 **11. Capital Allocation**
-- **Allocations (Last 5 Fiscal Years):**
+- **Allocations (Last 3 Fiscal Years):**
   - *(Order: Most Recent Year First)*
   | Fiscal Year End | R&D (% of Revenue) | CapEx (% of Revenue) | Dividends Paid | Share Buybacks | M&A Spend |
   | :--- | :--- | :--- | :--- | :--- | :--- |
 - **Strategy Analysis:** Analyze management's capital allocation priorities.
 Is the company focused on organic growth (R&D, CapEx), returning capital to shareholders, or growth via acquisitions?
-- **Shareholder Dilution & SBC Analysis:** Analyze the trend of Stock-Based Compensation as a percentage of revenue over the last 5 years.
+- **Shareholder Dilution & SBC Analysis:** Analyze the trend of Stock-Based Compensation as a percentage of revenue over the last couple of years.
 Is it increasing or decreasing?
 Next, analyze the growth in the total number of shares outstanding.
 Assess whether the level of shareholder dilution is reasonable for a company of its size and growth stage, or if it poses a significant risk to future shareholder returns.

 **12. Valuation & Strategic Entry**
 - **Valuation Multiples:**